sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 ## The fix

 The big question now is, okay, what do we do about it?
-I won't go into detail in this post, but some of the techniques are:
+I won't go into detail in this post, but some of the techniques include:

 - Tagged pointers: adding a tag to the pointer, that is incremented every time the pointer changes.
 - Hazard pointers: threads use hazard pointers to mark the objects they are working on so they don't get dropped.